francisrstokes/arcsecond/Readme.md

 `withData :: Parser e a x -> s -> Parser e a s`

-`withData` a *provided parser*, and returns a function waiting for some *state data* to set, and then returns a new parser.
+`withData` takes a *provided parser*, and returns a function waiting for some *state data* to be set, and then returns a new parser.
 That parser, when run, ensures that the *state data* is set as the *internal state data* before the *provided parser* runs.

 **Example**
 ```JavaScript